NullNoname/Paulscode-SoundSystem/README.md

 * CodecIBXM: Works
 * CodecWav: Does not work on Android because it has heavy usage of JavaSound API.
 Use CodecWavN instead.
 * CodecJOgg: Same as CodecWav.
 Need JavaSound to work.
-* MIDI: Don't even try.
-I'm sure it will crash and burn.
+* MIDI: The default JavaSound one will crash and burn.
+LibraryAudioTrack has a primitive MIDI backend that uses Android MediaPlayer: ```SoundSystemConfig.setMidiChannelFactory(new MPMidiChannelFactory());```

 ## Getting this library from JitPack
 Add the JitPack repository to your pom.xml, and add a dependency.